kgunadhi/DiscountDiscover/README.md

 * Map View
     * Stores with deals are marked
 * Detail - Deals
-    * Get deals from API
+    * Get deals from DiscountAPI
 * Settings
     * Radius and notifications settings